From Our “Ask a Question” mailbag: “What Can I do With My Philadelphia Will?”

 When most Philadelphians think about a will, they imagine a document that spells out how they wish their assets to be divided.
-While this is true, wills can do so much more.
+While this is true, a well-crafted will can do so much more.

-Depending on the client’s goals, assets and family situation, wills can vary greatly in complexity.
-At a very basic level, a will can be a “simple will”, meaning that it is a will that gives all assets outright to one or more persons.
-In the alternative, a will can create protective voluntary disclaimer trusts to shelter assets for a surviving spouse and dynasty trusts to shelter assets for descendants.
+Depending on the client’s goals, assets and family situation, wills can vary significantly in complexity.
+At an elementary level, a will can be a “simple will,” meaning that it is a will that gives all assets outright to one or more persons.
+In the alternative, a will can create protective voluntary disclaimer trusts to shelter assets for a surviving spouse and dynasty trusts to protect assets for descendants.

 Besides providing for the dispersion of your property at your death, your will can accomplish many other important goals: